|

 Bodiam Castle

-A day trip to Bodiam Castle, north of Hastings, allows you to tour a romantic medieval structure surrounded by a moat.
-It was built in 1385 by Sir Edward Dalyngrigge.
+A day trip to Bodiam Castle, just north of Hastings, offers a glimpse of a 14th-century moated castle built by Sir Edward Dalyngrigge in 1385.

 Portsmouth